jambolo/advent-of-code-2025-visualizations/instrumentation_prompt.md

 5. Add minimal instrumentation calls inside Part 2 code paths.
 All must be gated with the `instrumented` feature.

+   * Insert `#[cfg(feature = "instrumented")]` calls at key points within existing functions.
+   * Do NOT duplicate functions.
+A function like `part2()` should have one definition with conditional instrumentation calls inside it.
+   * Pass `&mut Instrumentation` as an additional parameter when `instrumented` is enabled.
+Use a macro or conditional compilation to handle the signature difference if needed.

 6. Ensure the main function:

    * Creates the instrumentation state instance when instrumented.